 Sometimes the nurse gives you cyclophosphamide as a drip (infusion) into your cannula or line, over 30 minutes.

 When you have docetaxel, your doctor will prescribe steroid tablets for you to take the day before docetaxel and two days after.
 These help to prevent an allergic reaction and reduce some other side effects, such as sickness and fluid retention.
 It is important to take these tablets.
 Tell your doctor or nurse if you have a problem taking them before you start your chemotherapy.

 Your nurse will give you docetaxel as a drip.
 The drip will go through a pump, which gives the treatment over an hour.

-You have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
-Each cycle of FEC-T takes 21 days (3 weeks).
-FEC-T chemotherapy is divided into two parts:
+You usually have a course of several cycles of treatment over a few months.
+Your nurse or doctor will discuss your treatment plan with you.
+Each cycle of FEC-T takes 21 days (three weeks).
+FEC–T chemotherapy is divided into two parts:

 The FEC cycles

-You will have 3 or 4 cycles of FEC (5FU, epirubicin and cyclophosphamide) over the first few months.
+You will have three or four cycles of FEC (5FU, epirubicin and cyclophosphamide) over the first few months.

 On day one, you have 5FU, epirubicin and cyclophosphamide.
 After that, you will have no more chemotherapy for 20 days.
 This completes one cycle of treatment and you then start the next cycle.

 When you finish the FEC part of treatment, you will have three or four cycles of docetaxel on its own over the next few months.